Chapter 17. Annotations

 Table of Types

-@type Schema Definition Where they appear
+@type Value Definition Where They Appear

-Annotation subtypes
+Annotation Subtypes

 onlineOnly means that the annotation should only be rendered in the HTML version, because it’s too long for the print version.